Radix — drop-in Redis replacement on a shard-per-core database

 What Radix is

-- Automatic scaling on the Redis Cluster model.
-Linear performance growth as nodes are added — the system has been verified to operate stably at clusters of up to 10,000 nodes.
+- Automatic horizontal scaling on the Redis Cluster sharding model.
+Linear throughput growth as cores or nodes are added — verified to operate stably at clusters up to 10 000 cores.

-- High availability and fault tolerance are built into the Picodata architecture — write-ahead log (WAL), Raft consensus, and replication.
-Separate Sentinel infrastructure or third-party monitoring is not required.
+- High availability and fault tolerance built into Picodata — write-ahead log, Raft consensus, replication.
+No separate Sentinel infrastructure or third-party watchdog needed.

 Why Radix is more than Redis

-Radix lets you use Redis commands and capabilities on top of Picodata: a single security perimeter, role model, audit, metrics, and the platform's cluster guarantees apply to all data the Redis client touches.
-This makes Radix not just a Redis-compatible plugin, but a full component of a trusted Russian DBMS.
+Radix gives you Redis commands and semantics on a database with cluster-wide guarantees.
+The same security perimeter, role model, audit trails, and consistency contract apply to every key your Redis client touches.
+Radix is not just wire-compatible — it's a full component of a distributed SQL database.

 Who it is for